J-N-R/SET-File-Editor/README.md

 * Multi-level object list support
 * Raw View
 * Visualizations (?)
+* Support for Sonic Adventure 1

 ## Notes
 This project was made with ElectronJS using Angular, and includes the use of Google-provided material components.
 If have any questions or requests for this project, please leave an issue or email me directly, and if you have any questions regarding Sonic Adventure, modding, or Set Objects, feel free to ask at the [x-hax discord](https://discord.gg/gqJCF47).

+For any developers who would like to contribute, but are unfamiliar with Angular, see the following:

+To make changes to how files are saved, see the FileService.
+To make changes to how the state is stored and handled, see ObjectService.
+To make changes to the interface, see SetEditor and SetObject.

+Each folder represents a page of the application.
+For any components or services that are used by only one page, they are stored in that page folder.
+Otherwise, they are stored in the shared folder.

+## Trademarks

+Sega, Sonic, Sonic the Hedgehog, and Sonic Adventure are either trademarks or registered trademarks of SEGA of America, Inc.